spicysoft/jp-www-gitlab-com/source/direction/fulfillment/provision/index.html.md

 For GitLab customers, we provide tools for subscription activation, de-activation, and reporting license usage.
 For self-managed customers, this includes Cloud License sync and offline usage data reporting.
 For SaaS customers, this includes namespace association and usage data syncs.

-For internal GitLab team members working in support and operational roles, our group strives to reduce the need for their involvement in provisioning and subscription usage management.
-This is achieved through automating inefficient processes, clearer documentation, and customer empowerment.
+For GitLab team members working in support and operational roles, our group strives to reduce the need for their involvement in provisioning and subscription usage management.
+This is achieved through automating processes, clearer documentation, and customer empowerment.

-For internal GitLab team members working in sales and customer-success roles, we work to provide real-time insight into the current state of subscription provisioning and customer usage data.
+For GitLab team members working in sales and customer-success roles, we work to provide real-time insight into the current state of subscription provisioning and customer usage data.
 This allows these teams to facilitate accurate renewals, add-ons and upgrades with the latest subscription information.

 ## Performance Indicators
 We use performance indicators to track our progress towards our team's mission.
 Currently, our PI's include the three metrics outlined below.
-The status of these PI's are reviewed monthly with product leadership.
+The status of these PI's is reviewed monthly with product leadership.
 For the latest metrics, see our [GitLab Internal Handbook](https://internal-handbook.gitlab.io/handbook/company/performance-indicators/product/fulfillment-section/).

 #### Cloud Licensing Adoption Rate
 * **What?** The percent of self-managed customers activating a new or renewal subscription with Cloud Licensing on a weekly basis.